 Hermina Harold, Executive Director

-Hermina is Trust Montana’s first Executive Director.
-She has been working at the North-Missoula Community Development Corporation (NMCDC), Montana’s longest-running community land trust organization, for the majority of the past decade — co-managing the development of NMCDC’s commercial food hub building, establishing Burns Street Center’s neighborhood food programs, and working with home owners in the 47-unit CLT housing program.
+Hermina got her community land trust education from working at the North-Missoula Community Development Corporation (NMCDC), Montana’s longest-running community land trust organization, for ten years.
+During her time at NMCDC, she co-managed the development of NMCDC’s CLT commercial food hub building, establishing Burns Street Center’s neighborhood food programs.
+She also worked with home owners in the 47-unit CLT housing program.

 Hermina advocates for the prioritization of the CLT tool in community housing policies with state government, local civic organizations, city and county planning offices and governing bodies, and has produced demonstrable successes at the State Legislature, and in Missoula, Madison County, the Gallatin Valley, Red Lodge, and Helena.
-Hermina has forged partnerships that leverage the limited resources available to gain low-income access to land for affordable housing and farms.
+Hermina has forged partnerships that leverage the limited resources available to increase access to land for low-income people.
 This networking and collective action has increased the number of permanently affordable homes in Montana, modelling strategies to magnify the state’s limited subsidy dollars to endure beyond single projects.

 Hermina grew up in the Flathead Valley and attended the University of Montana, where she graduated with a Bachelors Degree in Social Work in 2009.
-She has attended community land trust conferences in Georgia, Vermont, Washington, and Utah.
 She is passionate about securing land for affordable housing and farmland in order to build more vibrant and equitable Montana communities.
 Email her at firstname.lastname@example.org.